efin396/pace101.github.io/index.md

 Batch jobs on PACE are jobs that allow you to submit one or several scripts to the cluster at a given time.
 This enables automated requests for compute resources and running of programs simultaneously across several compute nodes.

 For jobs you wish to perform multiple times, we suggest you write a batch script.
 A batch script is a shell script with additional comments at the top of the file that specify the arguments to SLURM.
+**They are the same as those used when requesting an interactive job**.

 #### Writing a Batch Script